Incobotulinumtoxina (By injection)

 Drugs and Foods to Avoid:

 - Some medicines can affect how incobotulinumtoxinA works.
-Tell your doctor if you are also using a muscle relaxer or an antibiotic, especially one that you use in your eye or that is injected.
+Tell your doctor if you are using an aminoglycoside antibiotic, muscle relaxer, or another botulinum toxin.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have eye problems, trouble swallowing or breathing, an infection, or a nerve or muscle disorder, including ALS (Lou Gehrig disease), Lambert-Eaton syndrome, myasthenia gravis, or a cranial nerve disorder.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have eye problems, trouble swallowing or breathing, or a nerve or muscle disorder (including Lou Gehrig disease, Lambert-Eaton syndrome, or myasthenia gravis), or a cranial nerve disorder.
 Tell your doctor if you had surgery where the injection will be given.
+Tell your doctor if you have previously received botulinum toxin for any reason.

 - This medicine may cause the following problems:

-- Reduced blinking, which could lead to ulcers or other damage to the cornea
+- Reduced blinking, which could lead to ulcers or other damages to the cornea

 - This medicine may cause vision problems or muscle weakness.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.